hjson/hjson/hjson.md

-# HJSON is JSON for Humans
+# HJSON is JSON - commas + comments

 JSON is a data-interchange format that can be easily processed by machines.

 HJSON's goal is to be a *"JSON" that can be easily parsed and written by humans*.
+It should be used for configuration files, for debug output or where it is likely that JSON data is read or will be edited by a human.

 In HJSON, you can